 Most cells are constantly growing and dividing.
-This is controlled by the cell cycle, which allows a cell to grow, duplicate its DNA and divide.
-Mitosis is the process of cell division.
+A process called the cell cycle allows a cell to grow, duplicate its DNA and divide.
+Cell division happens through another process called mitosis.
 There are several phases of both the cell cycle and mitosis.
 All of these phases must be completed without errors in order to ensure the health of the cells.
 Sometimes, however, mitosis goes wrong, and can lead to negative consequences for the cell or the body as a whole.

 Prophase and Metaphase

 Cell division begins during prophase of mitosis.
 During prophase, the DNA condenses into chromosomes and fibers begin to extend from the centromeres, the part of the chromosome that links the two arms, or chromatids.
 The nuclear membrane begins to dissolve during prometaphase, and microtubules attach to the centromeres to direct movement of the chromosomes.
 During metaphase, the chromosomes move to the center of the cell and are aligned in an area known as the metaphase plate.

 Anaphase is the phase of mitosis during which the chromosomes begin to move toward opposite sides of the cell.
 The mictrotubules attached to the chromosomes shorten, drawing the chromosomes closer to centrioles at the poles of the cell.
 The chromosomes move towards the centrioles in a way that one chromosome from each pair moves towards each pole.
 During telophase, the chromosomes reach the poles and new nuclear membranes form around the chromosomes, creating the nuclei for two new cells.
 The chromosomes decondense and the cell splits into two daughter cells, each with a nucleus.